cvnh/SU2_turbulence_models/README.md

 - 1.1   Code change to accept new models
 - 1.2   Implementation of dummy and development models
 - 1.3   Validation cases
-- 1.4   Automation of validation cases (Orbit?)
+- 1.4   Automation of check cases

 ## Details